yTpo1/BookLibraryRESTfull/readme.md

-# Book Library RESTfull service
+# Book Library RESTfull service in ASP.NET Core

 Ability to GET and POST books with inforamtion about them